veeral-patel/true-positive/docs/integrations/create_cases_from_email.md

 For example, you might want to create a case from your phishing case template for every email that's sent to phishing@company.com.

 The way it works is that you generate an random inbound email address, ending in `inbound-cases@truepositive.app`, in the web console.
-Whenever you send an email to this inbound address, we create a case in your True Positive tenant and attach the original email.
+Whenever you send an email to this inbound address, we create a case in your True Positive instance and attach the original email.

 Then you can create a forwarding rule to forward emails from phishing@company.com to your generated inbound address.